-Whether your career interests lie on the production or consumer side or somewhere in between, a Bachelor of Science degree in Agriculture with an emphasis in Sustainable Agriculture will provide you with the skills and knowledge to incorporate economic viability, environmental stewardship, and social responsibility in food and farming systems.
+Whether your career interests lie on the production or consumer side or somewhere in between, a degree in agriculture with an emphasis in sustainable agriculture will provide you with the skills and knowledge to incorporate economic viability, environmental stewardship, and social responsibility in food and farming systems.

-Your tailored degree program will prepare you for many career opportunities.
-Some careers you might consider include:
+Your tailored degree program will prepare you for many career opportunities, including those with:

 Students in this program are required to complete a three-credit-hour internship or international experience in sustainable agriculture.
 You’ll find that many opportunities are available for internships and research that reflect the variety of innovative food and farming systems and your own interests.